Updated: Jan 16

-Unbounce, a conversion-focused landing page builder platform, just released its Conversion Benchmark Report 2020.
-The Unbounce team spent months building a proprietary machine learning model to analyze data across 16 different industries, from 186 million website visits and 19 million conversions.
+In 2020, Unbounce (a popular landing page building platform) spent months designing a proprietary machine-learning model to analyze sales data across 16 different industries, from 186 million website visits and 19 million conversions.
+What was their mission?
+Unbounce wanted to know what actually makes people convert online.

 This report sets benchmarks to distinguish industry leaders from average performers, with a focus on sentiment analysis to show how different emotions in copy correlate with conversion rates by field.